End Point Assessment Services

 Collections technician

-Collections technicians are specialist practitioners who contribute to the conservation, preparation, planning, technical and operational running of collections and exhibitions.
+Collections Technicians are specialist practitioners who support the conservation, preparation, planning, and technical and operational delivery of collections and exhibitions.

 Assessment Methods